csyhhu/L-OBS/PyTorch/README.md

 - Before you use the code, an ImageNet dataset should be prepared.
 Pay attention that PyTorch uses a different validation folder structure.
 You need to refine the val folder under [this](https://github.com/pytorch/examples/tree/master/imagenet).

+- When using L-OBS in networks containing batch normalization (bn) layers, an adjust in bn layers' mean and variance should be performed (as example in `validate-VGG16BN.py` and `validate-ResNet.py`.
+As pruning is conducted layer-wisely, the distribution in each layer changes.

 ## To be continued
+- [x] Example codes for L-OBS in VGG16, ResNet
-- [ ] Example codes for L-OBS in VGG16, ResNet, GoogleNet
+- [ ]  Example codes for GoogleNet (Inception)
 - [ ] Experiment details